Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (175 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).

+- Woodruff gets the start for the Brewers, his eighth of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Chicago Cubs, when the right-hander tossed seven innings, surrendering one earned run while allowing eight hits.
+- The right-hander's most recent appearance was on Wednesday against the Chicago Cubs, when he tossed six innings, surrendering two earned runs while allowing two hits.

+- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.